The Top 9 Best High Chairs

 Best Foldable: Baby Jogger City Bistro

 You won’t find a more compact folding high chair than this, which folds down to 80% of its size and stands when folded.
-When unfolded, it can be adjusted to four heights, provides calf support, and has a stain-resistant, machine-washable seat pad and dishwasher-safe tray.
+When unfolded, it has four height adjustments plus calf support.
+It also comes with a dishwasher-safe tray and a stain-resistant, removable seat pad that's machine washable for easy cleanup.